Americas may be left behind in access to new COVID treatments, says PAHO - NewsBreak

 “We need the good will of companies to openly share these technologies and resources to all countries so that the Americas are not left behind as new tools become available,” Etienne said.

-Rival Merck & Co (MRK.N) has asked for U.S. emergency authorization for its own antiviral pill.
+Rival Merck & Co has asked for U.S. emergency authorization for its own antiviral pill.

 This year was worse than 2020 for the region, Etienne said, with triple the number of COVID-19 infections and deaths.